st1p3kolovrat/InspectMobileAppsViaBrowser/README.md

 ----
 Add  screenshots and gifs

-#Few simple steps to inspect the mobile application in development
+#Few simple steps to inspect the mobile application (iOS and Android) in development

 ##iOS